enze-chen/enze-chen.github.io/resources.markdown

 ### Catalog

-Please use the following Airtable, which can also be found [**here**](https://airtable.com/appGOSeBV95X7tQGX/shrZBmjJuSp005JBT){:target="_blank"} if the embedded version isn't working or large enough.
+Please peruse the following Airtable, which can also be found [**here**](https://airtable.com/appGOSeBV95X7tQGX/shrZBmjJuSp005JBT){:target="_blank"} if the embedded version isn't working or large enough.
+It is a living project and will be updated as I learn about new resources!

 <iframe class="airtable-embed" src="https://airtable.com/embed/appGOSeBV95X7tQGX/shrZBmjJuSp005JBT?viewControls=on" frameborder="0" onmousewheel="" width="100%" height="600" style="background: transparent; border: 1px solid #ccc;"></iframe>